What Is Delrin(POM)? - FOW Mould

 Electrical Insulation

-Delrin’s insulating properties and dimensional stability make it an ideal material for connectors, switches, and insulating components in the electronics industry, maintaining performance across varying temperature and humidity conditions.
+Delrin’s insulating properties and dimensional stability make it an ideal material for connectors, switches, and electrical insulator parts in the electronics industry, maintaining performance across varying temperature and humidity conditions.

 application of delrin parts